 Exercising releases endorphins and serotonin, which are natural, mood-boosting chemicals.
 You’ll also end up breathing deeper, causing more oxygen to get into your bloodstream and travel to your brain.
 Since our brains require so much oxygen to function, this boost of oxygen can help bring your brain back to a calmer state.
 Just be sure to listen to your body.
 Start off with something mild, like going for a 20-minute walk, and adjust accordingly.

 Coffee is known for the jolt of energy it provides, but if you’re already on edge, that jolt to your nervous system can be counterproductive.
-If you love coffee too much to give it up entirely, try reducing your intake.
-If you drink 4 cups a day, try cutting back to 2; if you drink 2, try switching to half-caf and see how you feel.
+Love coffee too much to give it up entirely?
+Try reducing your intake.
+If you drink 4 cups a day, try cutting back to 2.
+If you drink 2, try switching to half-caf and see how you feel.

 You could also try adding some green tea into your day.
 Research has suggested that L-theanine, an amino acid found in green tea, could help reduce anxiety.
 You may need a few cups though.
 One study found participants felt calming effects after taking 200mg of L-theanine, which could require between 5 and 20 cups of tea.
 If that won’t work for you, talk to your doctor about taking a supplement instead.

 It’s easier said than done but try to recognize when you’re having an anxiety-induced, irrational thought.
 Try catching yourself when your mind jumps to catastrophic thinking and replace those thoughts with objective, logical thoughts instead.

+While there may be information on the Neurocore website relating to certain conditions, should a medical condition exist, promptly see your own physician or health provider.
+Neurocore does not offer medical diagnosis or treatment advice.
 Neurocore makes no claims that it can cure any conditions, including any conditions referenced on its website or in print materials, including ADHD, anxiety, autism, depression, traumatic brain injury, post-traumatic stress disorder, migraines, headaches, stress, sleep disorders, Alzheimer’s and dementia.
-If you take prescription medications for any of these conditions, you should consult with your doctor before discontinuing use of such medications.
+If you take prescription medications for any of these conditions, you should consult with your physician before discontinuing use of such medications.